ivvv/FFv2/README.md

 ## <a name="ff_obs"></a>Observations

 The observations with FF products are listed in four coma-separated-value (.csv) files.
-Thes are available in the release and also in the legacy area FF [topmost folder](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/):
+These are available in the release and also in the FF legacy area [topmost folder](http://archives.esac.esa.int/hsa/legacy/HPDP/SPIRE/SPIRE-S/spectral_feature_catalogue/):

  - `hrSparseObservations.csv`: lists all the high resolution (HR) sparse-mode observations processed by the FF, including the HR part of H+LR observations.
 For each observation the file provides the following information: observation ID (`obsid`); source name (`target`); if the source is known to be featureless (`knownFeatureless`), and therefore no FF catalogue is provided; if the source has a significant spatial size (*semiExtended* or fully *extended*) or if it is *pointLike* (`sourceExt`); what data product was used for the FF (`dataUsed`), which can be the standard pipeline product *spg* from the *Herschel* Science Archive, a SPIRE Spectrometer calibration source Highly Processed Data Product *calHpdp* or data corrected for high background or foreground emission *bgs*; if a focused check of <sup>12</sup>`CO(7-6)` and `[CI](2-1)`, i.e., the neutral carbon check (ncc), resulted in one of these features being added to the associated FF catalogue (`nccApplied`); and if any `bespokeTreatment` was needed, such as special parameter settings.<br/>
  There are 868 observations in the file, but note that no FF catalogue entry is provided for cases of no spectral features found within an observation.